oracle/pgql-lang/pages/pgql-1.3-spec.md

 This is explained in more detail in [Source or destination is self](#source-or-destination-is-self).

 The key of the edge table uniquely identifies a row in the table.
-In some implementations, an edge key is not required.
+If a key is not explicitly specified then it defaults to the primary key of the underlying table.
-In other implementations, the edge key is required and if not explicitly specified defaults to the primary key of the underlying table.
+A key is always required so a primary key needs to exist if no key is specified.
 See the section on [keys](#keys) for more details.

 The label clause provides a label for the edges.